dehfoucw/Debloated-tweak-any-samsung-phone-/README.md

  (https://developer.samsung.com/android-usb-driver) and restart
  run main.bat file as admin

- this sprict can deblated malware and tweak your samsung phone :D
+ this script will deblated malware and tweak your samsung phone :D